yangshun/yangshuntay.com/posts/post-18.md

 ## Motivations ##

 I had a few main motivations behind undertaking the role as Head Tutor:
-- Learn to work with a team of talented individuals (elite bunch of tutors)
+- Learn to work with a team of talented individuals (elite bunch of tutors).
 - Learn how to run a course well.
 Many courses in NUS left students uninterested in the subject matter.
 - Leave a positive impact in the students' lives and possibly get them interested in a career in Computer Science.
 - Teaching the students to learn how to learn.
 Train them in being independent learners and increase their potential.